Table of Contents_

 The specific type of diode needed by your microwave is usually printed directly on the diode you’re replacing, so it’s usually the best way to make sure you’re buying the correct replacement.

-If the diode fails (usually by burning out) the magnetron can’t get enough voltage to run and the microwave won’t heat and sometimes other issues can occur, such as the control panel’s buttons not responding.
+If the diode fails (usually by burning out) the magnetron can’t get enough voltage to run and the microwave won’t heat.
+This is the opposite of how hot a microwave can get.
+Sometimes other issues can occur, such as the control panel’s buttons not responding.
+But whether it warrants you disassembling the microwave is a different story.

 It’s possible to replace the diode at home when this happens, as long as proper safety procedures are followed.
 You may also want to test the diode for continuity using a multimeter following other step guides.